schemapress/Schema/readme.txt

 * Initial Release

 == Upgrade Notice ==

+= 1.6.9.2 =
+This update include several bug fixes and new enhancements.
+Please, update the plugin on your site to get these fixes and enhancements.

+= 1.6.9.1 =
+This update include several bug fixes and user experience enhancements.
+Please, update the plugin on your site to get these fixes and enhancements.

 = 1.6.9 =
 This update include bug fixes, and more.
 Also minimum version of PHP is set to 5.4, so make sure you have this version running on your server.
 Please, update the plugin on your site to get these fixes.